 - In The Oogieloves in the Big Balloon Adventure, Lero Sombrero gives this gesture to Ruffy (the Oogieloves' pet goldfish) when Lola kisses him for good luck before sending him off to retrieve the last of their balloons.

 - Barney from How I Met Your Mother uses this gesture to encourage his friends to "focus on the prize".
 Which is usually casual sex and/or hijinks.

 - Shirley on Community does this when she and Annie are deputized to monitor April Fools' Day.

 - In Ned's Declassified School Survival Guide, Vice-Principal Crubbs does this to Ned from time to time.

-- Doakes does this to Dexter.
+- Doakes does this to Dexter in Dexter.

 - Mike Chang does this to Coach Shannon Beiste after his girlfriend Tina mentions Beiste's name at an... inappropriate moment.
 While completely ignoring the fact that if he hadn't told Tina about how some of the other boys were using Beiste to, erm, cool off, she would never have used the method herself and therefore never mentioned the name...sometimes Mike's not all that bright, really.

-- Coach Sylvester does this too to Rachel after leaving principal Higgins' office.
+- Coach Sylvester does this too to Rachel after leaving Principal Higgins' office.

 - In Monty Python's Flying Circus, John Cleese does this to Terry Jones after he says the word mattress... twice.